min2ha/ukwa-site/content/target/16812/index.en.md

   "subject": "UK General Election 2015"
 }

-# Prowess: General Election 2015 – Why Women in Business Need to be on the Agenda

 Prowess was the National Association for the Promotion of Women’s Enterprise from 2002 to 2011, with member organizations, supporting over 100,000 women business owners.
 It is an independent non-profit organisation.